AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/email-programs/email-program-actions/email-test-a-b-test/define-the-a-b-test-winner-criteria.md

    >[!TIP]
    >
-   >If you pick&nbsp;Engagement Score&nbsp;the test will need to run for at least 24 hours.
-Learn more about&nbsp; [understanding the engagement score](../../../../../product-docs/email-marketing/drip-nurturing/reports-and-notifications/understanding-the-engagement-score.md).
+   >If you pick Engagement Score the test will need to run for at least 24 hours.
+Learn more about  [understanding the engagement score](../../../../../product-docs/email-marketing/drip-nurturing/reports-and-notifications/understanding-the-engagement-score.md).

    You can also customize your criteria by selecting Custom Conversion and clicking Edit.
    ![](assets/image2014-9-12-15-3a51-3a53.png)